code-and-effect/codeandeffect.com/services/web-app-developmnet.md

 subtext: Code and Effect has been designing and developing custom web applications in Edmonton for over 12 years.
 We do an in-depth review of your existing processes, clarify your pain points, and then build you a web app that drives results.
-meta_description: We do an in-depth review of your existing processes, clarify your pain points, and build you a web app that drives results.
+description: We do an in-depth review of your existing processes, clarify your pain points, and build you a web app that drives results.
 ---
 ## What do you mean by “Web App”?